sympy/sympy/doc/src/modules/physics/vector/fields.rst

 In physics, we deal with two kinds of quantities – scalars and vectors.

 A scalar is an entity which only has a magnitude – no direction.
-Examples of scalar quantities include mass, electric charge, temperature, distance etc.
+Examples of scalar quantities include mass, electric charge, temperature, distance, etc.

 A vector, on the other hand, is an entity that is characterized by a magnitude and a direction.
 Examples of vector quantities are displacement, velocity, magnetic field, etc.

-A scalar can be depicted just by a numeric, for eg. a temperature of 300 K.
+A scalar can be depicted just by a number, for e.g. a temperature of 300 K.
 On the other hand, vectorial quantities like acceleration are usually denoted by a vector.
 Given a vector :math:`\mathbf{V}`, the magnitude of the corresponding quantity can be calculated as the magnitude of the vector